Lcrs123/django-admin-commander/README.md

 Run `python manage.py migrate` to register our dummy [command model](https://github.com/Lcrs123/django-admin-commander/blob/master/src/django_admin_commander/models.py).

-Now add a setting named `ADMIN_COMMANDS` to your project `settings.py`.
-The setting should be a dict with keys as strings with the app names you want to enable commands for and the mapped values should be either the string literal `'__all__'` to show all commands for the app or an iterable of strings with the command names to show.
+Now add a setting named [`ADMIN_COMMANDS`](#admin_commands) to your project `settings.py`.
+The setting should be a dict with keys as strings with the app names you want to enable commands for and the mapped values should be either the string literal `'__all__'` to enable all commands for the app or an iterable of strings with the command names to show.
 To enable general django commands, use the app name `django.core`, for example:

 ```python
 ADMIN_COMMANDS = {